Exploring new subclass of k-inflation: tachyon inflation in $R+\eta T$ gravity model: Introduction

-Einstein’s theory of general relativity is the most well-known and accepted theory of gravity, proposed in 1915.
-The theory explains how objects are affected by gravity, and it also explains how light bends when passing near a massive object.
-Einstein’s theory of general relativity has been tested many times to see if it would work or not.
-Besides all the success of the Einstein's theory of gravity, there have been serious attempt for introducing alternative theories of gravity \cite{Golanbari:2014cva,Golanbari:2014wxa,Golanbari:2014zua, Aghamohammadi:2013eja,Saaidi_2012,Saaidi:2012ri,Saaidi:2012qp,Saaidi:2011zza,Saaidi:2010ju}.
-The main motivation for all this effort is that general relativity is unable to fit the cosmological data without including dark energy and dark matter.
-One of these alternative theories, which we will focus on, is $f(R,T)$ theory of gravity.
-The theory contains a non-minimal coupling between the matter sector and the curvature.
-The theory was first proposed by Harko et. al. \cite{Harko:2011kv} and since then has been used for studying different astrophysical and cosmological topics \cite{Bhatti:2016caw,Zaregonbadi:2016xna,Moraes:2019pao,Alves:2016iks}; including inflation \cite{Bhattacharjee:2020jsf,Gamonal:2020itt}. \\
+Einstein's general theory of relativity, proposed in 1915, is the most well-known and accepted theory of gravity.
+The theory explains how gravity affects objects and how light bends when it passes near a massive object.
+Einstein's theory of general relativity has been tested numerous times to see if it works.
+Aside from Einstein's theory of gravity, there have been serious attempts to introduce alternative theories of gravity \cite{Golanbari:2014cva,Golanbari:2014wxa,Golanbari:2014zua,Aghamohammadi:2013eja,Saaidi_2012,Saaidi:2012ri,Saaidi:2012qp,Saaidi:2011zza,Saaidi:2010ju}.
+The main reason for all of this effort is that general relativity cannot fit cosmological data without including dark energy and dark matter.
+The $f(R,T)$ theory of gravity is one of these alternative theories on which we will concentrate.
+This theory, in general, a non-minimal coupling between the matter sector and the curvature could exist by including mixing terms like $R T$.
+Harko et al. \cite{Harko:2011kv} first proposed the theory, which has since been used to study various astrophysical and cosmological topics \cite{Rosa:2022osy,Goncalves:2022ggq,Goncalves:2021vci,Rosa:2021teg,Bhatti:2016caw,Zaregonbadi:2016xna,Moraes:2019pao,Alves:2016iks}; including inflation \cite{Bhattacharjee:2020jsf,Gamonal:2020itt,Taghavi:2023ptn,Ossoulian:2023moq}. \\